BYU-CS-Course-Ops/markdowndata/README.md

     data = markdowndata.load(file)
 ```

-With the above example, if `example.md` contains the following markdown the results will be as follows:
+If `example.md` contains the following Markdown, the results will be:

 <table>
     <thead>